-One of our biggest issues with the Apple TV 4K was that the box is trapped within the Apple ecosystem.
-While the Apple TV 4K doesn’t require its users to own an iPhone, having one makes setup and navigation faster.
+An issue with the Apple TV 4K is that it is trapped within the Apple ecosystem.
+While it doesn’t require users to own an iPhone to use it, having one makes setup and navigation faster.
 We’d love to see an equally seamless option for Android users.

 Related: Apple TV 4K review

 New Apple TV 2019 price